hannutt/traffichelp/README.md

 ![alt text](src/images/roadAnnounc.png)

-Example image where a user writes a query to Digitraffic's rail traffic GrapQL API
+example image where a user writes a query to Digitraffic's rail traffic GrapQL API.
+The survey searches for the first 5 trains with a speed of more than 30 km/h

 ![alt text](src/images/graphqlQuery.png)